 - How do economic outcomes shape political institutions?

 An important caveat: Course numbers do not necessarily indicate the level of course difficulty.
-For more information about courses, talk with your economics adviser, faculty, and classmates, and consult the course catalog.
+For more information about courses, talk with your economics adviser.

 Electives Offered this Semester Include: